-One-Piece Pouching System Two-Piece Pouching System

-Able to remove pouch from skin barrier √

-Lower profile (less bulky) ✓

-Able to empty ✓ ✓
+One-Piece Pouching System Two-Piece Pouching System Able to remove the pouch from the skin barrier to reposition pouch ✓ Lower profile (less bulky) ✓ Able to empty ✓ ✓

 The fundamental difference between the two is that you can remove the pouch from the skin barrier on the two-piece system, but you cannot do so on the one-piece system.
-Removing the pouch is convenient if you want to rinse it out, or if you use a closed end pouch, throwing it out.
+Removing the pouch is convenient if you want to rinse it out.